 This pair is not suitable for any kind of bag work and it does not matter whether you are punching lightly or not.
 The padding quality gets lower and lower with every punch.
 This does not affect the safety much, however, the padding does not deliver the shock effectively like bag gloves and you don’t hear that “pop” sound ever with this glove when you are punching a heavy bag.

 If you want to do bag work and the other training types, drills, you need training type gloves.

 9. Final Thoughts

-Guys, if you are looking to get into the ring and punch your sparring partner with a glove which is safe for you and your partner and delivers high performance with a good padding distribution (concentrated on knuckles more) seriously get your own Fairtex BGV6.
-Even though it has a long break in period and slightly tough inner lining there is not any negative other than these.
+Guys, if you are looking to get into the ring and punch your sparring partner with a glove that is safe for you and your partner and delivers high performance with a good padding distribution (concentrated on knuckles more) seriously get your own Fairtex BGV6.
+Even though it has a long break-in period and a slightly tough inner lining there is not any negative other than these.

 I covered everything you need to know about these sparring gloves, its features, provided comparisons between the other BGV models like BGV9 in this Fairtex BGV6 review.
 I hope you enjoyed reading and if you have any questions or better yet used this glove, have a comment below!